-Public tantrums are every parent’s headache.
-(As a former nanny, I can tell you they’re not easy for childcare providers either.)
+Public tantrums are every parent's headache.
+(As a former nanny, I can tell you they’re not easy for childcare providers, either.)
 Instead of fuming, making a hasty exit or attempting to wheedle your child into a better mood, however, you can use those moments to foster acceptance and communication skills.

 Below, you’ll find five of the very best positive discipline techniques derived from psychologist Marshall Rosenberg’s rules for nonviolent communication to help you diffuse tense moments, keep your cool and make sure both your needs and your child’s needs are being met when those dreaded public outbursts strike.

-Cultivate a vocabulary for needs and feelings so that you can be empathetic.
+Plying your kids with gifts isn't the answer.
+Instead, cultivate a vocabulary for needs and feelings so that you can be empathetic.
 If you have a child that is pre-words or just learning to talk, verbalize for them what need you think they might be having.

 For example: “I hear you being loud and yelling ‘no, no, no!’
 I think you are feeling upset because you need me to give you some attention.”
 Or, “It looks to me like you really wanted that toy and you are feeling frustrated when you hear me say not today.
 Do you need me to listen to you?”

 Show warmth while communicating, asking questions and listening to the answers.

 It is very, very tempting to try to curb sobbing, kicking, or screaming first.
 Instead, let your child know you take them seriously and are going to work to hear them and help them.